Finding Meaning in Medicine Again

 meaningpurposecareer-renewalphysician-wellness

 You remember why you went into medicine.
-The fascination with the human body — its intricate systems, its resilience, its mysteries.
+The fascination with the human body.
 The desire to help people during their most vulnerable moments.
-The belief, however naïve it may feel in retrospect, that your work would matter — that at the end of a career spanning decades, you would be able to point to lives changed, suffering relieved, families kept whole.
-Somewhere along the way, that fire dimmed.
-Smothered by paperwork, productivity metrics, pre-authorization battles that pit you against the very system you serve.
-The relentless pace of modern healthcare has a way of grinding down even the most idealistic physician.
+The belief that your work would matter.
+Somewhere along the way, that fire dimmed—smothered by paperwork, politics, and the relentless pace of modern healthcare.

 Teach or mentor.
-Seeing medicine through a student's or resident's eyes can reignite your own enthusiasm for the work.
-Their questions — sometimes naïve, sometimes penetrating — remind you of things you have forgotten to wonder about.
-Their idealism, before the system has had years to wear it down, is contagious.
-A single afternoon spent teaching a motivated student can do more for your sense of purpose than a month of wellness modules.
+Seeing medicine through a student's or resident's eyes can reignite your own enthusiasm.
+Their questions remind you of things you've forgotten to wonder about.
+Their idealism is contagious.

 Explore the dimensions of medicine that training neglected.
-The spiritual, the mysterious, the unexplained — the aspects of clinical experience that do not fit neatly into evidence-based frameworks but are profoundly meaningful to both patients and physicians.
-Books like Physicians' Untold Stories by Dr. Scott J. Kolbaba, MD reconnect physicians with the awe-inspiring, humbling side of medicine that textbooks ignore and that the business of healthcare actively suppresses.
-Reading about colleagues who witnessed the extraordinary — and found the courage to speak about it — can reopen doors that cynicism had sealed shut.
+The spiritual, the mysterious, the unexplained—the aspects of clinical experience that don't fit into evidence-based frameworks but are profoundly meaningful to both patients and physicians.
+Books like Physicians' Untold Stories by Dr. Scott J. Kolbaba, MD reconnect physicians with the awe-inspiring side of medicine that textbooks ignore.

 Physicians' Untold Stories